Careers360 Logo

 Answer:

-(a) DNA may have got contaminated because of accidental additional of nuclease enzyme.
+(a) DNA may have been contaminated because of the accidental addition of a nuclease enzyme.

 (c) Quantity of ethidium bromide may not have been sufficient.